 Ensuring the Best Podcasting Experience

 - For the best audio quality, please use headphones.
-An external microphone makes a big difference as well.

 - The best location for recording is a quiet, dry room with little background noise.
 A closet is often best.